CosticaPuntaru/react-vs-angular/readme.md

-react uses jsx, is a something invented and only used by react, its not an open standard if you try to write a component without jsx
+react uses jsx, is a something invented and only used by react, its not an open standard if you try to write a component without jsx and es6

 ```javascript
 var React = require('react/addons');